IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### XX.2.1 PDF Report Option

-The PDF Report Option enables actors to export a rendered report with all multimedia contents in the PDF format.
+The PDF Report Option enables actors to handle rendered reports with multimedia contents in the PDF format.

-A Report Creator that supports this option shall export a rendered multimedia report, preserving the image references as hyperlinks in the rendered PDF file.
+A Report Creator that supports this option shall generate a rendered multimedia report, preserving the image references as either hyperlinks or embedded static images in the rendered PDF file, and embed the rendered report in DiagnosticReport.presentedForm.
+A Report Creator shall preserve the readability of the report in the PDF format.

+> Note that how the Report Creator renders the report into PDF is out of scope of IMR, provided that the rendered report preserves the readability of the report.
+For example, if there are multiple measurements in the same paragraph, each has its separate image reference(s), then if the image references are rendered as inline static images, the resulting paragraph may be broken up and become hard to read.

 A Rendered Report Reader that supports this option shall support retrieving and displaying the rendered report in PDF format.

 ### XX.2.2 HL7 Text Report Option

-The HL7 Text Report Option enable actors to export a text-only version of the report without the multimedia contents.
+The HL7 Text Report Option enable actors to render a text-only version of the report.

+A Report Creator that supports this option shall create a text-only rendition of the report, including the textual representation of all measurements, and may include textual representation of image references.
+A Report Creator shall preserve the readability of the report in the text-only format.

+> For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.
+The specific textual representation of image references is out of scope of IMR.

-A Report Creator that supports this option shall use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) profile as a Report Creator.
+A Report Creator shall use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) profile as a Report Creator.

 ### XX.2.3 WADO-RS Retrieve Option